MichaelZalla/Fizz/README.md

 - [ ] Write spec and implementation for Fizz.Camera class
 - [ ] Add camera registration specs and implementation to Fizz.Stage class
 - [ ] Write specs and implementation for Fizz.Demo class
+- [ ] Update 'new Error' to 'Fizz.throws' where necessary
+- [ ] Add test for nested alpha values

 ##### Considerations...